 - Address where you want the ballot to be mailed (if different from your residence)

 If you want your mail ballot to be sent to an address that is different from the address(es) that the Supervisor of Elections already has on file for you, then you must include your signature on your mail ballot request.
 You can print and sign the online form and send a copy to the Supervisor of Elections by mail, fax or email.
 Or you can just write your mail ballot request information on a normal piece of paper, sign it, take a picture of it, and email the picture to MailBallotRequests@VotePinellas.com.

 We recommend you provide your phone number and email address so the Supervisor of Elections office can quickly contact you if there is a problem or a question.

 Requests to vote-by-mail are only good for up to two general elections, so even if you have voted by mail in the past you may need to request a mail ballot again this year.
-You can use the online tracking tool to check if you are currently signed up to receive a mail ballot for the 2020 general election.
+You can use the online tracking tool to check if you are currently signed up to receive a mail ballot for upcoming elections.

-The deadline to request a mail ballot to be mailed to you is 10 days before Election Day.
-For the 2020 General Election, this deadline is October 24 at 5 p.m.
+You can request a mail ballot at any time up to 10 days before Election Day.
 However, when you factor in the time required for the ballot to get to you and for you to fill it out and return it, you’ll probably need more time than that.
 That’s why we recommend you request your mail ballot as soon as you decide to get one.